 Like the Ferdinand/Ljungberg incident, the speed of play meant Riley was 25-30 yards away at the time, and Cole had his back to the ref.
 The raking also happened incredibly quickly – unless you know it’s about to happen it’s over before you even see it in real time.
 It only becomes obvious in slow-motion from a second angle.
 It would be very difficult for Riley to tell what had happened and that a bad foul had been committed.
 A few Arsenal players questioned the linesman while Cole was being treated, and the linesman certainly had a better chance of seeing it than the ref.
 But from the linesman’s angle (facing Cole directly) at full speed, when maybe he was concentrating on his main jobs of seeing who the ball last came off and whether anyone was offside, I can see why he missed it.
 Maybe he shouldn’t have missed it, but it’s feasible that he did.
 You may not believe me about the speed.
 All I can say is go and watch it again yourself.

-As it was missed at the time, the FA subsequently charged Van Nistelrooy with serious foul play and he was banned for three matches, which included a Manchester Derby.
+As it was missed at the time, the FA subsequently charged Van Nistelrooy with serious foul play and he was banned for three matches, which included a Manchester derby.
 I doubt Utd wanted their best striker banned to facilitate a plot against Arsenal.
+So again, the officials are at fault for not spotting the foul, but that in my view was just the circumstances of the play.

 Rooney was given a penalty for diving